Amazon Fire Tablets

 iOS Devices (iPhone, iPad, iPod)

-Text messages/iMessages (including some deleted messages!), photos, videos, web browsing (on Safari and Chrome), and Whatsapp!
+Text messages/iMessages (including some deleted messages!), photos, videos, notes, web browsing (on Safari and Chrome), and Whatsapp!
 Any other email and social media accounts must be connected via the parent dashboard and will be monitored at the account-level, regardless if accessed on a phone, tablet, or a computer.
 Bark also monitors your child's Apple device location with check-ins.

 PC, Mac, and/or Chromebooks